-- GED Admission: An applicant who has passed the GED test may be admitted to Grayson College by providing the Admissions and Records Office with a copy of the test scores or GED certificate. - High School Students: To be eligible for Dual Credit or Early College High School enrollment, high school students must: - a.
-Be enrolled in one of our partnering public high schools - b.
-Complete admission criteria for the college; including dual credit permission form signed by high school counselor/principal - c.
-Meet the minimum test scores that directly apply to the course - d.
-Turn all the above into the Grayson College Director of Academic Dual Credit or the Director of CTE Dual Credit. - Home School and Concurrent Students must: - a.
-Complete admission criteria - b.
-Meet with a college Success Coach - c.
-Meet Texas Success Initiative standards - Readmission: Applicants seeking readmission to Grayson College, having not attended the previous 12 months must reapply through the Admissions and Records Office.
-Applicants who have attended any other colleges since their last enrollment at Grayson College must submit official transcripts from those colleges along with scores from a state-approved assessment. - Visiting Students: A visiting student is one who normally attends another college or university during the Fall and Spring semesters.
+Academic Dual Credit or the Director of CTE Dual Credit.

+- Home School and Concurrent Students must:

+- a.
+Complete admission criteria

+- b.
+Meet with a college Success Coach

+- c.
+Meet Texas Success Initiative standards

+- Readmission: Applicants seeking readmission to Grayson College, having not attended the previous 12 months must reapply through the Admissions and Records Office.
+Applicants who have attended any other colleges since their last enrollment at Grayson College must submit official transcripts from those colleges along with scores from a state-approved assessment.

+- Visiting Students: A visiting student is one who normally attends another college or university during the Fall and Spring semesters.
 This student typically only wants to take classes at Grayson during the Winter and/or Spring Mini semesters and/or the Summer I/II semesters.

 All students who are not currently enrolled at GC are required to do a new application.
-Apply at grayson.edu/apply
+Apply at grayson.edu/apply.

-- a.
-Provide an unofficial copy of current college transcript or a letter of good standing from the student's current institution. - 76 STUDENT HANDBOOK

-- b.
-Provide proof of Meningitis Vaccination if under 22 years of age. - c.
-Register for classes.
-Contact advising@grayson.edu for assistance. - d.
-Pay tuition and fees at the time of registration.
+- Provide an unofficial copy of current college transcript or a letter of good standing from the student's current institution. - Provide proof of Meningitis Vaccination if under 22 years of age. - Register for classes.
+Contact advising@grayson.edu for assistance. - Pay tuition and fees at the time of registration.
 A payment plan may be available.
-Tuition may be paid online through MyViking or in person or over the phone with the Business Office. - e.
-Students must get a student ID and register their vehicle if taking a course that meets on campus.
-Visit the GCPD website for auto registration information and Student ID card information. - f.
-Financial Aid is not available for visiting students.
+Tuition may be paid online through MyViking or in person or over the phone with the Business Office. - Students must get a student ID and register their vehicle if taking a course that meets on campus.
+Visit the GCPD website for auto registration information and Student ID card information. - Financial Aid is not available for visiting students.